Kasaya (clothing): Additions

 Indian depiction of the Buddha wearing red robes.
 Sanskrit manuscript.
 Nālandā, Bihar, India.
 Pāla period.

 Indian Buddhism

 In India, variations of the kāṣāya robe distinguished different types of monastics.
 These represented the different schools that they belonged to, and their robes ranged widely from red and ochre, to blue and black.

-Between 148 and 170 CE, the Parthian monk An Shigao came to China and translated a work which describes the color of monastic robes used in five major Indian Buddhist sects, called Da Biqiu Sanqian Weiyi (Ch. 大比丘三千威儀).
+Between 148 and 170 CE, the Parthian monk An Shigao came to China and translated a work which describes the color of monastic robes used in five major Indian Buddhist sects, called Da Biqiu Sanqian Weiyi.
 Another text translated at a later date, the Śāriputraparipṛcchā, contains a very similar passage corroborating this information, but the colors for the Sarvāstivāda and Dharmaguptaka sects are reversed.